Well I may touch a nerve and I hope I do but here it goes.....

 from: The Associated Press

-A fifth U.S. Forest Service firefighter died of burns suffered when an engine crew was overrun by a Southern California wildfire blamed on arson, authorities said late Tuesday.
 Pablo Cerda, 23, of Fountain Valley, died at 5:08 p.m. at Arrowhead Regional Medical Center in Colton, Jeanne Wade Evans, the San Bernardino National Forest supervisor, said at a news conference outside the hospital.
 A group of Forest Service firefighters with tears in their eyes stood behind her.